dortania/OpenCore-Legacy-Patcher/docs/POST-INSTALL.md

 If you're using OCLP v0.4.3 or earlier, or need to run the patcher manually, you can do so with the app.
 There is no harm in trying to run the Patcher, as without compatible hardware, nothing will be done.
 You can see below on whether your hardware needs root volume patching or not.

+There is also an option to remove root patches, which may be required in some situations, such as switching GPUs in Mac Pros or using Migration Assistant.

 | Listing Patches | Patching Finished |
 | :--- | :--- |
 | ![](../images/OCLP-GUI-Root-Patch.png) | ![](../images/OCLP-GUI-Root-Patch-Finished.png) |

 :::warning